syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ### DbContext and model class in Blazor Web App

 Now, scaffold DbContext and model classes from the existing Library database.
-To perform scaffolding and work with the SQL Server database in our application, you need to install the following NuGet packages.If you have created a Blazor Web App with the `Interactive render mode` set to `WebAssembly` or `Auto` ensure to follow these steps:
+To perform scaffolding and work with the SQL Server database in our application, you need to install the following NuGet packages.
+If you have created a Blazor Web App with the `Interactive render mode` set to `WebAssembly` or `Auto`, ensure to follow these steps:

 1. Create the new project with Class Library template named as `BlazorWebApp.Shared` for DbContext and model class as shown below.
 ![Create Shared Project](../images/db-shared-project.png)